What is API Rate Limiter?

 Therefore, any service that offers API for developers will implement a rate limit on how many API calls/requests can be made.
 The limiting can be performed in different ways, like limiting the number of API calls per hour, each day, by each user, or limiting the amount of data requested per call, among others.

-What is the importance of API Rate Limiting?
-Or why API Rate Limiting is necessary?
+What is the importance of an API Rate Limiter?
+Or why is an API Rate Limiter necessary?

 Rate limiting is typically put in place as a defensive measure to protect services and data.
 Services that are shared and accessed by a lot of users need to protect themselves from excessive use to maintain the service availability and functionality of the service.
 Highly scalable systems also have limits on consumption in order to sustain performance and reduce the chances of cascading failure.